mrijk/py-predicate/README.md

 A unique (?) py-predicate feature is that you can define self referencing predicates.
 This makes it easy to apply predicates to arbitrarily nested structures, like JSON data.

-In the next example we define a predicate, that tests is a given data structure is either a string, or a list of data that can again either be a string or a list of data.
+In the next example we define a predicate, that tests if a given data structure is either a string, or a list of data that can again either be a string or a list of data.
 Ad infinitum.